Thomas Scurr Womersley1

 Last Edited=5 Aug 2009

-James Walker Larnach was the son of Donald Larnach.2 He married Lady Isabel Lettice Theodosia Boyle, daughter of Richard Edmund St. Lawrence Boyle, 9th Earl of Cork and Lady Emily Charlotte de Burgh, on 29 June 1889 at St. George Hanover Square, London, England.3 He died on 24 January 1919.
+James Walker Larnach was the son of Donald Larnach.2 He married Lady Isabel Lettice Theodosia Boyle, daughter of Richard Edmund St. Lawrence Boyle, 9th Earl of Cork and Lady Emily Charlotte de Burgh, on 29 June 1889 at St. George Hanover Square, London, EnglandG.3 He died on 24 January 1919.

-James Walker Larnach lived at Brambletye, Sussex, England.1
+He lived at Brambletye, Sussex, EnglandG.1

 Child of James Walker Larnach and Lady Isabel Lettice Theodosia Boyle